 Insist that all equipment and vehicles be clean and disinfected before entering your orchard.
-Mud on tires, fenders, ladders, boxes, etc., can carry root rot fungus spores.
+Mud on tires, fenders, ladders, boxes, etc. can carry root rot fungus spores.
 Mud should be washed off.
 The equipment should then be allowed to dry thoroughly and be dipped or treated with a disinfectant.
-Effective disinfectants include: a 70% solution of methanol, ethanol, or rubbing alcohol; a 10% chlorox solution; a 5% solution of commercial formalin or forlin or formaldehyde; or amphyl.
+Effective disinfectants include: A 70 per cent solution of methanol, ethanol or rubbing alcohol; a 10 per cent chlorox solution; a 5 per cent solution of commercial formalin or formaldehyde; or amphyl.
 Trying to disinfect mud is next to impossible.
 A thorough washing at a location that won't contaminate your or other orchards is most important.

 Insist that the shoes of any person entering your orchard be clean of mud and disinfected.
 The fungus has been recovered from mud scraped from shoes worn in infected soil.
 Again, clean shoes are the key, followed by the added precaution of a disinfectant.
 Effective disinfectants are listed above.
-The use of powdered copper sulfate in a step-in box has some effectiveness and also serves as a reminder of the need for sanitation.
+The use of powdered copper sulfate in a "step-in" box has some effectiveness and also serves as a reminder of the need for sanitation.

-Construct watertight drains to divert surface runoff from diseased areas or orchards away from healthy ones.
+Construct watertight drains to divert surface runoff from diseased area or orchards away from healthy ones.